Professional Experience Program

 Our Professional Experience Program provides real world training and work experience for select Engineering Management students by connecting them with industry including local start-up companies in the Praxis Center for Venture Development

-Students apply to the program and we host an information session for interested students.
+We host an information session in the Fall and Spring for interested students.
 We then facilitate matching with companies seeking interns.
-Internships are flexible and for independent study credit.
+Not all students who apply are guaranteed an internship.

 2019-2020 projects include:

 - Case Study and Market Research for Geegah